marcobrioschi/merchantconverter/README.md

 * I separated the responsibilities for each representation and for the intergalactic (due to his complexity) I separated the builder from the formatter.

+* If use the flag _--timemaster_ the program enable the dialect of TimeMaster plane (that use III instead of IV)

 ### Notes

 * To validate the intergalactic number it's also possible to use a regular expression like _^M{0,4}(CM|CD|D?C{0,3})(XC|XL|L?X{0,3})(IX|IV|V?I{0,3})$_ but I realized only at the end :-(